KernFerm/nvidia-installation-guide/readme.md

 print(torch.version.cuda)  # This will print the CUDA version being used print(torch.cuda.get_device_name(0))  # This will print the name of the GPU, e.g., 'NVIDIA GeForce RTX GPU Model'
 ```
+run the `get_device.py` to see if you installed it correctly

 ## Cuda Requirements
 - run the `cuda-requirements.bat` after you get done with installion of nvidia.